Taushani family: Abaz Bey Taushani

 We protest against the removal of all archeological objects without the permission of the Albanian authorities.
 Although we believe that you have come to Albania as our allies, your hurriedness and escorted removal of all marble busts, golden and bronx rings, and all the painted ceramics with mythological figures that are part of our national history, is unfair and unacceptable.
 You may not remove the stone chest located within the turkish gymnasium in Berat because in reality, that chest is a crematorium that holds invaluable notes on the history and origin of ancient Illyrian towns.

 After their removal, only some the objects managed to reach Austria where they remain exhibited to this day.
 For their courageous act, the Albanian Monarchy and later, Socialist Albania, proclaimed the fallen officers "Deshmore te Monumenteve" (Martyrs of the Monuments).

 In the framework of the 100th anniversary of the declaration of independence and creation of the Albanian Armed Forces, the Ministry of Defense in cooperation with the Academy of Sciences of Albania, declared September 29 as the "National Day of Cultural Heritage" in honor of the three fallen heroes.
 They were also decorated with the highest military medal for Albanian officers for their extraordinary efforts in preserving the cultural riches of the country.

 The Albanian movie Dëshmoret e Monumenteve (see Albanian 1980s movies) is also based upon this event.

-Abaz Bey was also a leading officer in the Albanian volunteer forces (Mëmëdheu) fighting the Greek invasion of the city of Korca and the surrounding areas.
+Abaz Bey was also a leading officer in the Albanian volunteer forces (Mëmëdheu) fighting the Greek invasion of the city of Korçë and the surrounding areas.